Bradley Review of Higher Education

-The Bradley Review of Higher Education was a review initiated by the Australian Government in March 2008.
-The purpose of the review was to consider and report on the future direction of the higher education sector and seek recommendations for reform and continuing improvement.

-The Review was conducted by an independent expert panel and was led by Emeritus Professor Denise Bradley AC.
+The Bradley Review of Higher Education was an independent review of Australian higher education initiated by the Australian Government in March 2008.
+The Bradley Review was to consider and report on the future direction of the higher education sector, its fitness for purpose in meeting the needs of the Australian community and economy, and seek recommendations for reform and continuing improvement.
+The Review was conducted by an independent expert panel and was led by Emeritus Professor Denise Bradley AC, reporting to Minister for Education, Employment, Workplace Relations and Social Inclusion, the Hon Julia Gillard in December 2008.